masterminds-kenya/social_network/checklist.md

 - [ ] Add functionality to export Marketing data to a Google worksheet.
   - [x] App can navigate credentials to allow full Google Sheet API features.
   - [ ] Resolve: if sheet owned by App, can marketing modify or use it?
-    - [ ] Give permission to view an app owned spreadsheet
+    - [ ] Give permission to other users to view an app owned spreadsheet
+    - [x] Able to read and edit a worksheet created elsewhere, and permissions given to our app.
-    - [ ] Embed the worksheet as a view in our app, if useer is authorized (req add login)
+    - [ ] Embed the worksheet as a view in our app, if user is authorized (req add login)
     - [ ] Do we need to have marketing user own the worksheet and App allowed to edit?
   - [x] Function to create a worksheet
-  - [ ] Function to populate data to known worksheet.
+  - [x] Function to update a worksheet
   - [ ] Can read and format desired DB data into worksheet.
 - [x] create a route & view for the sheets data view
 - [ ] refactor sheets data view to export to a google worksheet